The-Last-Cookie/Monty-Hall-Problem/README.md

 # License

 This project uses the MIT License.
-For more information see [MIT-License](https://mit-license.org/) and [License file](https://github.com/The-Last-Cookie/Monty-Hall-Problem/blob/master/LICENSE.md)
+For more information, see [MIT-License](https://mit-license.org/) and [License file](https://github.com/The-Last-Cookie/Monty-Hall-Problem/blob/master/LICENSE.md).